Romanian language in Serbia: Religious education and service

+The Romanian Orthodox Diocese of Dacia Felix with seat in Vršac and headed by vicar bishop of the Patriarchate in Bucharest, is an ecclesiastical jurisdiction limited to ethnic Romanians in Banat.
+The diocese has 40 parishes/churches served by 42 priests.

+Since 2006, religious education is available in the Romanian language in public schools.

 Arts

-On 15 November 2003, the professional Romanian theatre was refounded, after almost 50 years, to perform in Romanian.
-The theatre is based in Vršac, on the scene of the "Sterija" National Theatre.
+In 2003, after almost 50 years hiatus, the professional theatre performing in Romanian was re-established in Vršac.

 Romanian literature is represented in Banat starting with Victor Vlad Delamarina and including more recent writers.
-The contribution of Vojvodina-based writers is significant within the works published in the entire Banat, through authors such as Vasile Barbu, president of the "Tibiscus" Literary-Artistic Society in Uzdin, Pavel Gătăiantu, Ana Niculina Ursulescu, Virginia Popovici, Slavco Almăjan and Marina Puia Bădescu.
+The contribution of Serbian Banat-based writers is significant within the works published in the entire Banat, through authors such as Vasile Barbu, president of the "Tibiscus" Literary-Artistic Society in Uzdin, Pavel Gătăiantu, Ana Niculina Ursulescu, Virginia Popovici, Slavco Almăjan and Marina Puia Bădescu.
 The state finances a publishing house, Libertatea.
 Casa de Presă și Editură Libertatea publishes 20 titles each year.
 For the 45th edition of the Belgrade Book Fair, the house prepared a CD with the nine most successful titles, under the slogan "3,000 pages for the third millennium" (3.000 de pagini pentru mileniul trei).
 Other publishers are based in Vojvodina, including Editura Fundației.